julzaza/wildwitchherbs/_posts/2026-01-21-plants-to-break-love-bonds-folk-magic.md

 ---
 layout: single
 title: "Plants Used to Break Love or Sever Bonds in Folk Magic"
-excerpt: "Across cultures, certain plants were used not to attract love—but to end it.
+excerpt: "Across cultures, certain plants were used not to attract love, but to end it.
 These herbs appear in rites of separation, forgetting, banishment, and severed ties."
 description: "A global folklore-based guide to plants historically used in love-breaking, separation, and bond-severing rituals across Balkan, Middle Eastern, African, Asian, and Indigenous traditions."
 author: "Wild Witch Herbs"